uwolfram/MIL-GST/README.md

 # MIL-GST
-A Python library to compute mean intercept length (MIL) and gradient structure (GST) 2nd order tenors
+A Python script to compute mean intercept length (MIL) and gradient structure (GST) 2nd order tenors

 This projects computes 2nd order fabric tensors using either the mean intercept length method [1] or the gradient strucutre tensor [2].
 These concepts are used, e.g., in tissue biomechanics [3-7] or  to quantify material microstructres for computational models and analyses.